IrvinGalindo/karate-challenge/README.md

 ---

-In this course, you will be able to challenge your karate's knowledge.
-You will be able to set up karate framework, use different variables on environments, and practice cucumber/Jenkins testing a real word API
+In this course you will be able to challenge your Karate knowledge.
+You will be able to configure the karate framework, use different variables in the environments and practice cucumber/Jenkins by trying a real API.

 <div>
   <a href="https://github.com/IrvinGalindo/karate-challenge/stargazers">